-Taking place in both a digital and in-person capacity, the inaugural Concordia Lexington Summit will convene a variety of voices across the political spectrum and across sectors to advance civil discourse and understanding between the different socioeconomic worlds present in the U.S. In line with Concordia’s mission, we’ll be creating impactful partnerships that not only address drivers of division and improve economic empowerment for all, but that also address the future of technology, trade, environmental sustainability, and much more.
-The Summit will take place in partnership with the following three academic units of the University of Kentucky: the J. David Rosenberg College of Law, the Gatton College of Business and Economics, and the College of Education.
+Having taken place in both a digital and in-person capacity, the inaugural Concordia Lexington Summit convened a variety of voices across the political spectrum and across sectors to advance civil discourse and understanding between the different socioeconomic worlds present in the U.S. In line with Concordia’s mission, we created impactful partnerships that not only addressed drivers of division and improved economic empowerment for all, but that also addressed the future of technology, trade, environmental sustainability, and much more.
+The Summit took place in partnership with the following three academic units of the University of Kentucky: the J. David Rosenberg College of Law, the Gatton College of Business and Economics, and the College of Education.

 In addition to a profound global health crisis, the COVID-19 pandemic has brought about an economic crisis of great magnitude from which it will take time to recover.
 This economic and social crisis has exacerbated existing needs within society, such as those for greater financial inclusion among women and minorities, and for strengthening small and medium-sized enterprises.
 How can we best navigate increasing inflation in the U.S.?
 How will emerging economies be impacted in the long term?
 And, how can opportunity zones create more socially-minded investors and generate wealth for diverse communities?